fccn/ansible-docker-deploy/README.md

 You can get the git version of the git of each `docker_deploy_git_repositories` by adding an attribute `fact` so the role define a new fact that could be used within the templates or within the compose.
 You can use a specific ssh key to clone the git repository if you define a `ssh_key`

+This role can deploy a docker compose to the ansible target server or a docker stack to a docker swarm.
+For that you need to define one of the following variables:
+* `docker_deploy_compose_template` - deploy a docker compose to the target ansible server
+* `docker_deploy_stack_template` - deploy a docker stack to the docker swarm

 Dependencies
 ------------